apptentive/apptentive-ios/docs/APIChanges.md

 This document tracks changes to the API between versions.

-# 1.5.0
+# 1.4.2

-* Added `addAWSSimpleNotificationServiceIntegrationWithDeviceToken:` method for integrating with Amazon Web Services' Simple Notification Service.
+* Added `addAmazonSNSIntegrationWithDeviceToken:` method for integrating with Amazon Web Services (AWS) Simple Notification Service (SNS).

 # 1.4.0